GSA/digitalgov.gov/content/post/2013-12-12-fda-gov-goes-responsive.md

 date: 2013-12-12 1:10:11 -0400
 title: 'FDA.gov Goes Responsive'
-summary: 'It’slate at night.
+summary: 'It’s late at night.
 Your child can&amp;#8217;t sleep\: She has some kind of virus.
 You reach for a bottle of over-the-counter infant fever reducer you bought recently.
 But wait, you say to yourself\: Didn&amp;#8217;t I hear on the news something about a recall?
 Which brand was that again?
 Thanks to the digital team at the'
 authors: [admin]
 categories:
   - Mobile